Bisoprolol: 7 things you should know

 - If you have diabetes, bisoprolol may mask some of the symptoms of hypoglycemia (low blood sugar).

-- Should always be used as part of a comprehensive cardiovascular risk reduction program which includes diabetes management, smoking cessation, exercise, and other drug therapies.
-May be used in addition to other blood pressure lowering medicines.
+- Should always be used as part of a comprehensive cardiovascular risk reduction program that includes diabetes management, smoking cessation, exercise, and other drug therapies.
+May be used in addition to other blood pressure-lowering medicines.

 - Seek medical advice immediately if shortness of breath develops.

 - Seek medical advice if any new numbness, pain, a cold feeling, skin color changes or reduced sensitivity occurs in fingers or toes.

 - Talk to your doctor if you are having any side effects that are interfering with your quality of life, including erectile dysfunction.
 Do not stop taking bisoprolol suddenly.